 College of Arts and Sciences

-Undergraduate Research & Creative Activity
+Undergraduate Research & Creative Activity Grant Competition (CASUGR)

 The CAS Undergraduate Research Grants are intended to fund undergraduate research that may be difficult or impossible to conduct without financial support.
-Students use the grant funds to purchase equipment and supplies, travel to professional conferences, pay participants, etc. -- whatever is necessary to conduct their study.
+Students use the grant funds to travel to archives, travel to professional conferences, etc. -- whatever is necessary to conduct their study.
 Students can apply for up to $300 to fund their research.

 In addition, students may apply for the Norman and Carmelita Teeter Undergraduate Research Award, regardless of whether they seek grant funds through the CAS Undergraduate Research and Scholarly Activity Grant Competition.
 These awards are intended to recognize the most outstanding student projects for the academic year.
 One set of awards will be made each spring semester.
 However, students may apply for the awards in either fall or spring semester, and all will be entered into one pool.
 Each project that receives recognition will receive a monetary award, amount yet to be determined.

-- a letter of support from a full time faculty member
+- a letter of support from a full-time faculty member

 - evidence of IRB/IACUC approval, if appropriate